runnynosepenguin/palaeo/content/posts/ebm1d.md

 $$
 T_i = \frac{S_i(1-\alpha_i)+k_tT_{avg}-A}{B+k_t}
 $$
+# Some Python code...

-# Model parameters
+## Model parameters & Variables

-- no\_latbands: The number of latitudinal bands.
+%% - `no_latbands`: The number of latitudinal bands.
-- EPSILON: A small value used to check for stable conditions in the model.
+- `EPSILON`: A small value used to check for stable conditions in the model.
 - A and B: Parameters for the infrared radiation formula, representing infrared cooling and a temperature-dependent term.
 - K: The diffusivity constant, which controls the rate of heat transfer among the latitudinal bands.
-- TEMP\_C1 and TEMP\_C2: Temperature thresholds for the albedo parameterization, indicating the presence or absence of ice cover.
+- TEMP_C1 and TEMP_C2: Temperature thresholds for the albedo parameterization, indicating the presence or absence of ice cover.
-- ALB\_ICE\_FREE: An array representing the albedo values for each latitudinal band when there is no ice cover.
+- ALB_ICE_FREE: An array representing the albedo values for each latitudinal band when there is no ice cover.
-- ALB\_ICE: The albedo value for latitudinal bands with complete ice cover.
+- ALB_ICE: The albedo value for latitudinal bands with complete ice cover.
 - S0: The solar constant, representing the average incoming solar radiation.
-- SOL\_FRAC: An array representing the fractional portion of the solar constant received by each latitudinal band.
+- SOL_FRAC: An array representing the fractional portion of the solar constant received by each latitudinal band.
--  SOL\_FLUX: The incoming solar flux at each latitudinal band, calculated by multiplying the solar constant with the corresponding fractional value.
+-  SOL_FLUX: The incoming solar flux at each latitudinal band, calculated by multiplying the solar constant with the corresponding fractional value. %%

 ```python
 no_latbands = 9                #number of latitude bands